Free and Fast Shipping Free & Fast Shipping

 •may not work well with some devices, may even damage some

-To have a mental image of how different pure sine and modified sine waves work, imagine a bicycle with octagon wheels, the ride will be slow, rough and needs more effort as compared to a bicycle with perfectly round tires - it will be smooth, fast and easy.
+To have a mental image of how modified vs pure sine wave inverter sine waves work, imagine a bicycle with octagon wheels, the ride will be slow, rough and needs more effort as compared to a bicycle with perfectly round tires - it will be smooth, fast and easy.

 WHICH ONE SHOULD YOU GET?